 That’s why both Cost Performance Index and Schedule Performance Index (SPI) are key in project management, as they allow project management professionals to know how a project is performing budget-wise (similar to how Cost Variance does it).
 If there’s any deviation from the baseline, costs can easily go up, and that’s a definitive no-no.

-How to calculate a Cost Performance Index
+Cost Performance Index Formula

 In order to calculate Cost Performance Index, one has to divide the Earned Value by the Actual Cost.
 Thus, the CPI is determined by measuring the ratio of Earned Value to the Actual Cost.